Search continues for Bob Walker on Oahu’s North Shore

 The search continued on Thursday for 74-year-old Bob Walker on Oahu’s North Shore.

-Walker was last seen on the Pupukea-Paulmalu trail on Wednesday, May 13 around 3:45 p.m. by a mountain biker.
+Walker was last seen on the Pupukea-Paumalu trail on Wednesday, May 13 around 3:45 p.m. by a mountain biker.

 He was last seen wearing black shoes with red laces, a white hat with a Dallas Cowboy’s D on the front, and a Dallas Cowboy’s star on the back with a blue brim, khaki shorts, and a blue-collar shirt.